menzzana/geipac/docs/index.rst

 :-w,--rawpermutation:
   Sets if permutation rawdata should be printed to result file (Default: No)
-  With Total permutation output, the first row shows the original data, whereas the other rows are the permutated data :-e,--totalpermutation:
+  With permutation rawdata output, the first row shows the original data, whereas the other rows are the permutated data :-e,--totalpermutation: